In the craft sector, obtain the Master Craftsmanship by attending preparatory classes or through VAE

 Applicants, who must be at least 18, must hold one of the following diplomas:

-Preparatory classes for the Master Craftsmanship are broken down into 2 modules:
+Preparatory classes for the Master Craftsmanship are broken down into modules and comprise 2 parts:

 The training usually lasts for 3 years, but the maximum time allowed to pass all of the modules is set at 6 years.
 Classes are usually held on weekday evenings

 Applicants are free to put together their own study programme suited to their own pace.
 When registering they choose the modules that they would like to attend.

 Classes start in general mid-September and last until the end of March, or, with some exceptions, until the beginning of July of the following year.

 Further information about the exact duration of the course can be requested from the Chamber of Trades.

 Registration fees for the preparatory classes amount to 600 euros per year of registration.
 Registration fees for the exams are set at 300 euros per exam session.

 Here is the list of the available trades and their curricula

 The Chamber of Trades holds 2 examination sessions per year.